-Operator-attended noise measurements were conducted during the day, evening and night-time period for a minimum of 15 minutes per period at each of the seven NMP nominated residential noise monitoring locations.
-An additional noise monitoring location (Wadland) has been implemented to enable a robust acoustic relationship between the Clarke and Wadland monitoring locations and the Bagnall residence to the east.
+Operator-attended noise measurements were conducted during the day, evening and night-time period for a minimum of 15 minutes per period at each of the nine noise monitoring locations.
+Additional noise monitoring locations have been adopted:

+- Wadland has been implemented to enable a robust acoustic relationship between the Clarke and Wadland monitoring locations and the Bagnall residence to the east. - 141 Deards Lane additional noise monitoring location at an elevated location to the west.

 The details of the operator-attended SMC operational noise monitoring locations are contained within Table 3 and shown generally in Figure 1.
 During the operator-attended noise measurements, the character and relative contribution of ambient noise sources and SMC contributions were determined by observations on site.